massgov/mayflower-patternlab/CONTRIBUTING.md

 ## Committing your work

 Make your changes and commit them.
-Ensure that you only fix the thing you're working on.
+Ensure that you only commit the thing you're working on.
 Make sure that you commit in logical blocks.
 Each commit message should be sane.
 Read Tim Pope's [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

 ```
 git add .